-We’ve all been faced with a daunting challenge that seems almost too big to tackle.
-Whether you’re considering entering a new market with unfamiliar compliance issues or hiring a team of employees for a division you’ve never had before, such projects seem overwhelming when considered as a single item on your to-do list.
-You drag your feet and never quite get going simply because you don’t know where to start.
+It’s an all too familiar feeling.
+You have a new project and it almost feels overwhelming.
+Whether you’re considering entering a new market with unfamiliar compliance issues or hiring a team of employees for a division you’ve never had before, such projects are challenging — especially when you look at them as a single item on your to-do list.
+You might drag your feet and never quite get going simply because you don’t know where to start.
 More projects have suffered the tragic death of procrastination than having met their end through the far more noble failure of execution.

 Many people follow Mike Cohn‘s five strategies for splitting user stories.
 However, you may find that it doesn’t work for you, and you’d like an alternative.
 One alternative method for splitting user stories is called SPIDR.